The 1992 Volvo 240GL

 I knew care to the outer shell of this car had not been a focus for the previous owner.
 Granted, it wasn’t dirty or showing signs of excessive peeling clearcoat.
 But, it was very, very dull.
 I believe the seller from whom I got the car had his detailer do a normal wash and vaccuum, which made the car look less “junked”.

 Using my skills from our days of owning older fiberglass boats, I drug out my professional Makita buffer, some 3M compound and began my work.
 I followed this up with a good claybar’ing, polishing and waxing.
-“Gustav” was not only getting mechanically sound, but he was beginning to look not so ’92.
+“Granny” was not only getting mechanically sound, but she was beginning to look not so ’92.